 Mouth: a bit soft but quite bright.
 The coastal notes stand out first, then followed by apple / pear / almond.
 Soft bitter herbs, faint ginger and zesty grapefruit.
 A little salt as well.

-Probably meant as a beginner’s dram and it’s pretty good at that, introducing the typical flavours in a slightly softer way.
+Probably meant as a beginner’s dram and it’s not bad at that, introducing the typical flavours in a slightly softer way.
 Better than expected, I must say.
 Around € 20 (remember it’s only a half bottle).